Prograda/Skybolt/README.md

 Map features (buildings, roads, lakes etc) for the city of Seattle.
 These features were generated from OpenStreetMap data using the MapFeaturesConverter tool.
 This package can be downloaded [here](https://f000.backblazeb2.com/file/skybolt/Seattle_1_1_0.zip).

 ## Running
-### Plugins
-By default, Skybolt searches for plugins in the /plugins folder in the application executable's directory.
-Additional plugin search locations can be specified with the SKYBOLT_PLUGINS_PATH environment variable.
 ### Settings
 Engine settings are stored in a json file, which may be manually edited with a text editor, or edited in Sprocket with the Tools->Settings dialog.
 An example settings file template is available in this repository under src/SkyboltExamples/ExamplesCommon/ExampleSettings.json.

 The settings file can be loaded by example applications with the --settingsFile commandline option.
 If the option is not specified, a default Settings.json in the Operating System user's home directory will be used.
-On windows, this is located at C:/Users/<Username>/AppData/Local/Skybolt/Settings.json.
+On windows, this is located at C:/Users/%USERNAME%/AppData/Local/Skybolt/Settings.json.

+### Environment Variables
+* SKYBOLT_PLUGINS_PATH sets plugin search locations.
+The /plugins folder in the application executable's directory is searched in additional to this path.
+* SKYBOLT_CACHE_DIR sets the directory where cached terrain tiles are read from and written to.
+If not set, the default directory is C:/Users/%USERNAME%/AppData/Local/Skybolt/Cache
+* SKYBOLT_ASSETS_PATH sets the search locations for asset packages.
+* SKYBOLT_MAX_CORES sets the maximum number of CPU cores the engine may use.
+If not set, all cores are used.

 ### Using third party Map APIs
 By default, the PlanetEarth entity uses mapbox for albedo and elevation data.
 To use mapbox, you must acquire an API key from https://mapbox.com